HighlandLITprogramme for the rest of 2020

 HighlandLIT events are held on the third Tuesday of each month, 6.30-8.30pm at the Hanover Room at the Glen Mhor Hotel, Ness Bank, Inverness

-Please note that this event has been cancelled due to the Coronavirus pandemic during which public events cannot be held.
+Please note that HighlandLIT events at the Glen Mhor Hotel are currently cancelled due to the Coronavirus pandemic during which public events cannot be held.
 Regular meetings will resume when we are told that it is once again safe to come together.
-In the meantime, please see the Home Page for news of an on-line initiative!
+In the meantime, please see the Home Page for news of the on-line alternative, HighlandLIT on-line.

 21st July – Author Event – Member’s showcase with Terry Grigg and James Andrew